yogesh-studypad/cocos-docs/manual/framework/html5/v3/eventManager/en.md

 `cc.inputManager.setAccelerometerEnabled(true);`

-Then create the corrresponding listener.
+Then create the corresponding listener.

 ```javascript